Do you want to help ensure that families in your community have access to nutritious food?

 - Providing counties with Hunger Free Colorado collateral for client distribution to ensure that they are screened for all federal nutrition assistance programs for which they may be eligible.

-What do current partners say about our service?
+What do current community partners say about our service?

 Working with Hunger Free Colorado has been a great experience for Denver.
 With the thousands of customers that come in our doors, their staff has assisted with offering a more individual customer service approach to our clients, which allows for a better experience in our lobby.
 I truly believe in the mission of Hunger Free Colorado and that the collaboration with our agency has been successful and effective.